suman2025-kiit/DQVeriChain/README.md

 f.
 Based on the valid 4-Qubit states for Fidelity(F)>=0.50, Feature related information is generated using ZZfeature Map for to generate Hilbert space for N-qubits of the valid GHZ states and encode the information with >= 50% accuracy.

 g.
-Based on the Fidelity score, we can optimize the prediction mechanism for our proposed novel and lightweight model (tQMLTKSAM) using following two different models used for the tranning (tQMLSAM_train) and testing(tQMLSAM_test) purposes respectively.
-Additionally, we optimized using the tQMLSAM_test for the prediction mechanism from >=50% to >= 99%.
+Based on the Fidelity score, we can optimize the prediction mechanism for our proposed novel and lightweight model (DQVeriChain) using following two different models used for the tranning (DQVeriChain_train) and testing(tQMLSAM_test) purposes respectively.
+Additionally, we optimized using the DQVeriChain_test for the prediction mechanism from >=50% to >= 99%.

 # Usage